-Muir Gray is an Executive Director of the Oxford Centre for Triple Value Healthcare, within which CASP sits.
-He is also an adviser to Public Health England and the Chair of the NHS Health and Social Care Digital service, which is responsible for maintaining the NHS Choices website.
+Muir Gray is the Director of OAP Ltd. He is also an adviser to Public Health England and the Chair of the NHS Health and Social Care Digital service.
 Sir Muir’s work focuses on providing training to healthcare professionals on value based healthcare, and his optimal ageing programmes.

-Ruth Brice is the Operations & Project Support Coordinator for the Oxford Centre for Triple Value Healthcare.
+Ruth Brice is the Operations & Project Support Coordinator.
 She started working for the Critical Appraisal Skills Programme (CASP) in 2011, and now manages the day to day running of the programme.

 Tom is an accomplished finance manager with an excellent aptitude for business.
 He has worked across the private, public and not for profit sectors.